MicheleDiSabato/covid-19/README.md

 Note that **results are shown in [prevision_covid.ipynb](prevision_covid.ipynb)**, which contains important information about which parameters to modify in order to update and re-train the models.
 The rest of the scripts are used to collect and pre-process the data and post-process the results.

+**Remark:** the pre-trained model used for Lombardy is an ensemble of 3 models using `window` equal to 7, 14 and 21, respectively.